 Downtown Los Angeles is rapidly becoming a hub of creativity and innovation across its diverse industry sectors and vibrant population of residents and workers.
-To better understand and support this dynamic evolution, the Downtown Center Business Improvement District, along with key public and private sector partners, is collaborating with the Brookings Institution and Project for Public Spaces on the Innovate DTLA project: a series of workshops and research culminating in a report on Downtown’s future as an “Innovation District” to be released in October of 2016 during LA Innovation Week.
+To better understand and support this dynamic evolution, the Downtown Center Business Improvement District, along with key public and private sector partners, collaborated with the Brookings Institution and Project for Public Spaces on the Innovate DTLA project: a series of workshops and research culminating in a report on Downtown’s future as an “Innovation District”, released in October of 2016 during LA Innovation Week.

 Innovate DTLA Goals:

 - Promote DTLA as a place of innovation and creativity

 - Support DTLA’s existing and emerging innovation ecosystem

 - Attract new innovative organizations and individuals to DTLA

 Innovate DTLA Workshop & Panel Discussion: Policies and Programs to Support Innovation

 In celebration of the DTLA 2040 Open Studio and Innovate LA, panelists discussed steps city agencies are taking to propel our Innovation District and participants shared their ideas for the future.

 Policies and Programs panelists included:

 - Amanda Daflos, Director, Innovation Team, Office of the Mayor